-Testing of human specimens for rabies virus is performed by the Centers for Disease Control and Prevention (CDC).
+Testing of specimens for the diagnosis of rabies virus in humans is performed by the Centers for Disease Control and Prevention (CDC).
 The WSLH Rabies Laboratory can assist with the shipment of human specimens to the CDC.

 Prior to submitting animal specimens to the WSLH for rabies testing, consult with your local health department, healthcare provider (in cases of exposure of humans to animals suspected of infection with rabies), and/or veterinarian (in cases of exposure of domestic animals to other animals suspected of infection with rabies).
 A listing of local health departments in Wisconsin is available at https://www.dhs.wisconsin.gov/lh-depts/counties/index.htm.